quentinschiavon/ReactRailsApp/README.md

 ```
 Open your bowser on localhost:3000 and see the app running !

+## Demo

+live demo can be found at [https://react-rails-star-wars.herokuapp.com](https://react-rails-star-wars.herokuapp.com/)

-## Datas
+## Data

-All datas for characters are from the SWAPI free api
+All data for characters are from the SWAPI free api

 The images are from the starwars-visualguide website